chefuyin/mysite/readme.txt

-this is a project of python django.
+this is a project of django written by python . the content is about Chinese law